sammich/PegaStudioPro/README.md

 - Uses configuration sets from within App Studio
 - If you use an issue tracker like Agile Studio or Jira, you'll need to configure it first

-## Why did you make this component?

-a

 ## What if something goes wrong?